cagla-su/Waydroid-Guide/README.md

     - **CPU Architecture:** They emulate **ARM** CPU architecture instead of using your CPU architecture natively.
       - **Android System Services and Kernel:** They emulate Android's kernel components in a virtual environment.
       - **Device Hardware and Sensors**
         - GPS
         - Compass sensor, gyroscope, magnetometer etc.
         - Camera, microphone and speakers
         - Wi-Fi and telephony functions like phone calls, SMS etc.
         - Storage
         - GPU rendering
         - Keyboard, mouse, controllers etc.
 - However, Waydroid **does not imitate** anything mentioned above but it directly uses **your own computer hardware and Linux kernel** to run Android on Linux.
 That's why there is **almost no performance loss**.
-  - Plus, just like how WINE directs Windows library files into Linux library files to make Windows applications run on Linux, Waydroid performs a similar process for directing Android library files into Linux library files for software compatibility.
+  - Plus, just like how [WINE](https://www.winehq.org/) directs Windows library files into Linux library files to make Windows applications run on Linux, Waydroid performs a similar process for directing Android library files into Linux library files for software compatibility.
 ### Can I play all Android games through Waydroid?
 No. Most of the Android games do not support x86_64 architecture.
-It is possible to install an **ARM translation layer** to make incompatible games compatible, however if that game does not support keyboard + mouse configuration, you will be unable to play the game anyway.
+It is possible to install an **ARM translation layer** to make incompatible games compatible, however if that game does not support keyboard + mouse configuration, you will be unable to play it anyway.
 - Some Android games that support keyboard + mouse configuration are:
   - Roblox
   - Minecraft: Pocket Edition